 |Seller tools and support||X||X||X||X|

-Part of Cox Automotive, Autotrader’s online vehicle inventory features more than 3 million new- and used-car listings from 40,000 dealers and 250,000 private owners.
+Part of the Cox Automotive family of brands, Autotrader’s online vehicle inventory includes more than 3 million listings from 40,000 dealers and 250,000 private owners.

 Extra features and options

-Autotrader offers a lot of extras, including buying and selling tips, tools to research and compare vehicles, vehicle history reports and help with finance, insurance and warranty programs.
-And when you list your car on Autotrader, your listing automatically appears on Kelley Blue Book’s website too.
+Autotrader offers a lot of extras, including buying and selling tips, tools to research and compare vehicles, vehicle history reports, and help with finance, insurance and warranty programs.
+And when you list on Autotrader, your listing automatically appears on Kelley Blue Book’s site too.